 Matthew was first elected as Member of Parliament for the Hendon constituency in 2010.
-He was subsequently re-elected in May 2015.
+He was subsequently re-elected in May 2015, June 2017 and December 2019.

 Matthew was born in Hampshire and grew up in Cornwall.
 He was state-educated and went on to study at Nottingham Trent University.
 He has a masters degree from Lancaster University and in 2011 he was awarded a PhD at Kings College, London.
 As the first member of his family to go on to further education, Matthew is passionately committed to ensuring all children receive the best possible opportunities.

 As an elected Fellow of the Royal Geographical Society, in 2005 Matthew undertook a 2,000 km exploration of the Libyan Desert.
-Travel in general is another of his interests and he has visited many countries including Africa, Bangladesh, Cyprus, EU countries, India, Israel and Sri Lanka.
+Travel in general is another of his interests and he has visited many countries including Bangladesh, Cyprus, India, Israel and Sri Lanka.

 Prior to becoming a Member of Parliament, Matthew worked for the BBC as a political analyst and was also Deputy Leader of Barnet Council.

-As MP for Hendon Matthew has taken up a wide range of issues in Parliament including tackling crime on our local streets, improvements to the Thameslink service, free schools and new school places, funding for extra school security, lower energy costs, animal welfare, a referendum on membership of the EU ... the list is not exhaustive and you can follow his work via this website.
+As MP for Hendon Matthew has taken up a wide range of issues in Parliament including tackling crime on our local streets, improvements to the Thameslink service, free schools and new school places, funding for extra school security, lower energy costs, campaigning for a ban on Hezbollah, increased animal welfare, and a referendum on membership of the EU.